Killing of Missy Bevers: Background

 Terri "Missy" Bevers was born on August 9, 1970, in Graham, Texas.
-Wedded to Brandon Bevers in 1998, Missy was a mother to three daughters, and the family resided in Red Oak.
-Missy Bevers worked as a fitness instructor, holding Camp Gladiator bootcamps at Midlothian's Creekside Church of Christ, only twenty minutes away from her residence.
+Wedded to Brandon Bevers in 1998, Missy was the mother of three daughters, and the family resided in Red Oak.
+Missy Bevers worked as a fitness instructor, holding Camp Gladiator bootcamps at Midlothian's Creekside Church of Christ.

 Murder

 Before dawn on April 18, 2016, there was a heavy thunderstorm in Midlothian.
 The night before her murder, Bevers informed her students that the fitness class would be held inside the church due to the unfavorable weather, as opposed to the typical site at the church's parking lot.
-Bevers was last seen on unreleased surveillance footage entering the church at 4:18 a.m while preparing for her upcoming fitness class that was set to start at 5 a.m..
+Bevers was last seen on unreleased surveillance footage entering the church at 4:18 a.m while preparing for her upcoming fitness class that was set to start at 5 a.m.
 Shortly after 5 a.m., a student of Bevers' fitness class entered the church, stumbling upon Bevers' body.
 Emergency services were called and the crime scene investigated.
 Bevers was pronounced dead shortly after the police arrived.